GPA Calculator

-This calculator works for high school, college, and university.
+This is the general-purpose GPA calculator for computing term or overall GPA from current courses.
 Enter your courses, grades, and credits, and the calculator shows your current semester GPA, your overall GPA (cumulative GPA) if you include your previous academic record, and your GPA for the current semester.

 You can enter grades as percentages, letter grades, or GPA points.
 The calculator handles all three and supports multiple international grading systems (US, UK, ECTS, Australia).